Our products

 Step 2: Open mussels and clams (5 minutes)

 In a separate pot, place the mussels and clams with half a glass of white wine over high heat, covered.
 They will open in 3-5 minutes.
 Remove them when open (discard any that don't open).
-Strain the resulting broth and reserve it: it's liquid gold for the sauce.
+Strain the resulting broth and set aside: it's liquid gold for the sauce.

 Step 3: Sear the fish (5 minutes)

-In the pot where you made the sofrito, increase the heat and sear the fish pieces and prawns/langoustines on both sides, 1 minute per side.
-They don't need to be cooked through, just seared.
+In the pot where you made the sofrito, raise the heat and sear the fish pieces and prawns/Norway lobsters on both sides, 1 minute per side.
+They don't need to cook through, just sear.
 Remove and set aside.

 Step 5: Build the sauce (10 minutes)